realXtend/doc/netgames/lessons_learned.rst

 Networked application programming is generally more complex than standalone software development.
-The developer typically needs to deal with additional concepts, such as connections, and error handling and even conflicting situations in the distributed execution.
+The developer typically needs to deal with events, conflicts and error conditions originating from other parts of the distributed system as well as the local user.
+This is emphasized in multiuser real-time systems compared to the relatively leisurely request-response interaction patterns of most client-server applications.

-"Information hiding is a cornerstone principle of modern software engineering.
-Interfaces, or APIs, are central to realizing the benefits of information hiding, but despite their widespread use, designing good interfaces is not a trivial activity.
-Particular design choices can have a significant detrimental effect on quality or development productivity." [cmu-api_failures]_
+API design has a significant impact on software quality, and increased API complexity is associated with increased software failure rate.
+[cmu-api_failures]_

 An entity system for networked application development has been put forth in [Alatalo2011].
 This article draws lessons learned from how